-2. Determine the questions you want to ask the providers/programs during an interview that will help you decide if the program would be a right fit for your child and your family.
+2. Determine the questions you want to ask the providers/programs during an interview that will help you decide if the program would be the right fit for your child and your family.

 3. Get references from other parents – ask the programs for parent names and contact information to learn about their experiences and satisfaction.

-4. Contact Community Care Licensing Division to learn about program’s licensing records.
+4. Contact Community Care Licensing Division to learn about the program’s licensing records.

 5. Schedule a follow‐up visit and/or contact the program to enroll and obtain paperwork.

-6. Complete and submit necessary paperwork to enroll your child into the program.
+6. Complete and submit the necessary paperwork to enroll your child into the program.

 Checking Parent References – Questions to Ask Parents During a Reference Call